lightning/bolts/02-peer-protocol.md

 it's simplest to only allow it to set fee levels; however, as the same fee rate applies to HTLC transactions, the receiving node must also care about the reasonableness of the fee.

+If on-chain fees increase while commitments contain many HTLCs that will be trimmed at the updated feerate, this could overflow the configured `max_dust_htlc_exposure_msat`.
+Whether to close the channel preemptively or not is left as a matter of node policy.

 ## Message Retransmission